Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Experiments

 \subsection{Comparing with Other Real/Synthetic Datasets}

 In Table \ref{tab:3dpw-rich-compare}, we analyze the performance of different training datasets using mixed strategies on CLIFF with HRNet-W48 backbone.
 Key findings are: 1).
-CG-rendered data outperforms real-world data (motion-capture, pseudo-labeled) on 3DPW and RICH datasets, suggesting synthetic data advantages.
+Pure CG-rendered dataset outperforms real-world data (motion-capture, pseudo-labeled) on 3DPW and RICH datasets, suggesting the effectiveness of the synthetic data.
 2).
-Solely training on HumanWild yields slightly lower performance than BEDLAM, we conjecture that there still exists label noise, especially in hand and face parameters.
+Solely training on HumanWild yields slightly lower performance than BEDLAM; we conjecture that there still exists some levels of label noise, especially in hand and face poses.
 3).
-Combining HumanWild with CG-rendered datasets (BEDLAM, AGORA) and marker-based dataset (3DPW) enhances performance, emphasizing the benefit of diverse data integration.
+Combining HumanWild with CG-rendered datasets (BEDLAM, AGORA) and marker-based dataset (3DPW) enhances performance, which demonstrates the flexibility of \Ours, \ie, can be integrated with existing datasets to boost the estimation performance.

 These results provide additional validation for the efficacy of the generated HumanWild dataset.
 Specifically, they demonstrate that incorporating HumanWild data enables the HPS regressor to encounter a more diverse range of scenarios, thereby enhancing its ability to generalize to in-the-wild scenes.